Perelandra0x309/secure-im/README.md

   <td><a href="https://threema.ch/press-files/cryptography_whitepaper.pdf">Cryptography Whitepaper</a></td>
 </tr>
 <tr><td colspan="4">
+Country of origin: Switzerland<br>
 Threema is very easy to setup and use.
 Linking to an email or phone number is totally optional.
-To add a contact you need to acquire their Threema ID via a separate channel, search your contacts list for a match (hmm, no thanks), or scan their fingerprint QR code in person.
+To add a contact you need to acquire their Threema ID via a separate channel, search your contacts list for a match, or scan their fingerprint QR code in person.
 These three methods attach 3 levels of "verification" to your contacts:
 <ul>
 <li>Red- Anonymous (added manually)</li>